 - Outdoor education programme aimed at increasing their confidence and self-worth; this is integrated with classroom based education for consistency and progression.

-- Behaviour management programme under the guidance of the Educational Psychologist
+- Behaviour management (Again-this is an outdated term- a better one would be ‘Promoting positive behaviour and relationships’) programme under the guidance of the Educational Psychologist

 - Incentivised programmes developed to help encourage the young person to engage with others, make positive contribution, recognise achievement and expand life choices.